MarkhamLee/Project_Portfolio/NBA/NBA_Combine_V1/ReadMe.md

 * Flake8 for code hygiene and lintiing for .py and .md files created in Visual Studio Code

 ### Update Information

+#### 9-02-2020 NBA_Project(Revised)
+* Word smithing
+* Refreshed source data just to be doubly sure, no changes to findings
+* Updated findings to note wingspan vs. blocks as that was a near (0.67) strong relationship
+* Added high level PDF summary of findings

 #### 9-1-2020 NBA_Project(Revised)